xaviersupreme/skyline.dev/README.md

 ## How to Use

 1.  get a roblox script executor.
-2.  copy the script from `src/Main.lua`.
+2.  copy the script from `Main.lua`.
 3.  paste it in and run it. gg.

 ## Credits